magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

+# Beyond Basic Metrics: Engineering a Human-Aligned LLM Evaluation Workflow with Prodigy and DSPy
 Building reliable LLM systems is less about finding a "magic prompt" and more about establishing a rigorous, iterative development cycle.
 The DSPy framework is designed for precisely this, treating LLM pipelines not as brittle prompt chains, but as programs to be compiled and automatically optimized.
 It enables a methodical, iterative development of prompts, metrics and models, which is essential for structured experimentation.
 However, the quality of any automated optimization is fundamentally limited by the quality of the metric guiding it.
 This is where the loop needs human input.

 My goal was to leverage Prodigy's powerful UI to create a tight, human-in-the-loop workflow, capturing nuanced human feedback on the metric and the baseline DSPy program performance and propagating it directly to the DSPy optimizer.
-To test this integrated approach, I chose the data from MultiClinSum shared task published by Barcelona SuperComputing Center.
+To test this integrated approach, I chose the data from [MultiClinSum(https://temu.bsc.es/multiclinsum/) shared task published by [Barcelona Supercomputing Center](https://www.bsc.es/).

 The MultiClinSum shared task provided a very relevant use case.
-Summarizing clinical notes is a high-stakes task where "quality" is incredibly context-specific.
+Summarizing clinical notes is a high-stakes task where "quality" is context-specific.
 A good summary for a clinician's quick review needs different information than one for a patient's understanding or for an automated billing system.
 The quality is not absolute; it depends entirely on the summary's intended use.
 This ambiguity makes it a poor fit for generic, off-the-shelf metrics such as ROUGE or BERTScore and an ideal candidate for a workflow where human judgment is used to engineer a custom, task-aligned evaluation metric.

-This post documents tacling MultiClinSum task using this integrated Prodigy-DSPy workflow.
+This post documents tackling MultiClinSum task using this integrated Prodigy-DSPy workflow.
 I'll move beyond generic metrics to show how you can use Prodigy and DSPy to systematically engineer a custom, human-aligned metric and use it to both guide and validate a DSPy program, resulting in an LLM system that is not just coherent, but truly useful for its intended purpose.

 ## Step 1: Collecting Granular Human Feedback with Prodigy

 The first step was to define a baseline **DSPy program** for summarization and an initial **metric** to guide it.
 For the metric, I chose **BERTScore**.
 This was motivated by the MultiClinSUM shared task itself, where organizers use BERTScore and ROUGE (as well a couple of other, undisclosed metrics) for evaluation.
 For this experiment I discarded ROUGE due to its reliance on exact lexical overlap, which makes it notoriously poor at understanding synonyms and paraphrasing.
-BERTScore, which leverages contextual embeddings to measure semantic similarity, is a much stronger and more modern baseline (Zhang et al., 2019).
+BERTScore, which leverages contextual embeddings to measure semantic similarity, is a much stronger and more modern baseline (TODO add citation).

 <details>
 <summary>Show Baseline DSPy Summarization Program</summary>